kaspar030/laze/book/src/concepts/types.md

 could then be "amd64" with parent context "ubuntu".
 Builders can have other builders as parent context.

+Contexts (and thus builders) _inherit_ modules and variables from their parents.

 Apps can depend on **modules**, which can have dependencies themselves.
 Technically, an app is just a special kind of module that can be built for a builder.